Wendigo was adapted into marvel by Steve Englehart and Herb Trimpe in 1973 and first appeared in The Incredible Hulk # 162.

 Earth X: In this alternate future Madrox fell to the Curse of The Wendigo after being forced to eat one of his copies to survive.
 As the Wendigo Madrox retained his multiplication powers, this allowed him to function as an army of wendigos all at once.

-The Incredible Hulk: Wendigo appears in the episode "And the wind cries...Wendigo" Like in the comic books, Wendigo is the product of an ancient curse, but unlike the comics his curse can be lifted simply by losing to a stronger foe, which leads Wendigo to instinctively attack the Hulk.
+- Wendigo appears in the Incredible Hulk episode "And the wind cries...Wendigo," voiced by Leeza Miller McGree.
+Like in the comic books, Wendigo is the product of an ancient curse, but unlike the comics, his curse can be lifted simply by losing to a stronger foe, which leads Wendigo to instinctively attack the Hulk.

-Wolverine and the X-Men: Wendigo is the main villain in the episode "Wolverine VS Hulk" Hulk was blamed for a series of violent crimes in Canada, leading Nick Fury to blackmail Wolverine into stopping Hulk or Fury would publicly expose the secret identities of every member of the X-Men.
+- Wendigo is the main villain in Wolverine and the X-Men episode "Wolverine vs. Hulk.
+In it, Hulk was blamed for a series of violent crimes in Canada, leading Nick Fury to blackmail Wolverine into stopping Hulk or Fury would publicly expose the secret identities of every member of the X-Men.
 Wolverine yielded and confronted Hulk, but knew Hulk was not the true person responsible for the disappearance of an entire town.
 Soon Wolverine and Bruce Banner discovered Wendigo to be the true culprit, and that it had infected an entire town, turning them all into wendigos.
-At the end of the episode, it was revealed that SHIELD was responsible for the creation of Wendigo,
+At the end of the episode, it was revealed that SHIELD was responsible for the creation of Wendigo, as it was an attempt to create super soldiers.